-I speak with producers all the time who say their biggest challenge is finding enough opportunities on which to work.
+I speak with producers all the time who say their biggest challenge is finding enough opportunities to work.
 While I agree the biggest problem is inadequate pipelines, a close second is stagnation in the pipeline.
-When it comes to growing a book of business, stagnant pipelines are much more of a silent killer, but just as deadly as empty pipelines.
+When it comes to growing a book of business, stagnant pipelines are much more of a silent killer but just as deadly as empty pipelines.
 Preventing this disease is easy once you can recognize the causes.
 From my experience, producers expose themselves in the following four ways.

 1. Not being purposeful about how to keep the prospect moving

 Keeping prospects moving through the pipeline starts with clearly defining the steps of your sales process.
-For example, the process our member agencies use has three clearly defined steps: Executive Briefing, Organizational Assessment and Improvement Plan Delivery.
+For example, the process our member agencies use has three clearly defined steps: Executive Briefing, Organizational Assessment, and Improvement Plan Delivery.

 Next, clearly define the purpose of each meeting (it should probably be to get the prospect to commit to the next step in your process), and start every meeting with its respective purpose statement, including the decision to be made at the end of the meeting.